ananace/flexvolume-git-live/README.md

 Currently, there's no way to differentiate read-only and read-write, the background updates will *always* override any user changes on every interval.

-There's also currently no way to specify per-repo timeouts for updating, so all mounted repos will at the moment update at the interval set under `DEFAULT_INTERVAL_SEC`.

 If you only require a static git checkout that doesn't follow any new commits, the Kubernetes documentation [provides a better route][1].